Tanndev/Maelstrom/Rules.md

 Some actions are also just straight up impossible.
 No matter how much you say "I fly like a bird!" the only thing your character will end up doing is flapping their arms like a lunatic.
 Generally, the storyteller won't have you roll for these and just tell you that you fail or suggest that your character would know it was impossible before you even attempt it.
 However, a particularly mean storyteller may have you roll anyway, purely to determine exactly how hilariously you screw up.

-While everything your character does is technically an action, you generally need to think about them individually.
+While most things your character does are technically actions, you generally need to think about them individually.
 Outside of combat, players should just roleplay their characters, decide what they want to do, and do it.
 Try to avoid things like "Can I make a stealth check?" or "What do I need to roll to search the room?"
 Instead, just describe what your character is doing: "I blend into the crowd and try to get out the back unnoticed" or "I grab my forensics kit and search the room, looking for anything that might be relevant to the case."
 When a roll is needed, the storyteller will say so.

 ### The Dice Pool
 When you announce an action that your storteller wants you to roll for, they'll decide which traits you'll need to use.
 Usually, this will be an attribute and an ability.
 However, occasionally be one or two attributes without an ability.
 While there may sometimes be only one trait used, there should never be more than two.
 The number of dice you'll roll, called your dice pool, is determined how many dots you have in each of those traits: one die per dot for each trait.